Jony-Tech/Barbershop/README.md

 # barberia
-"Aplicando conocimientos de html, css y js creando una página web"
+"Applying knowledge of html, css and js creating a web page."